A Prospect Theoretic Approach for Trust Management in IoT Networks under Manipulation Attacks: Data Integrity Under On-Off Attacks

-In On-Off attacks, the adversaries have preferences over time periods where an adversary may choose {\em not to attack} for some time (Off) and then attack for some time with a random magnitude (On).
-In such a case, both CWMA or EWMA would not reflect true behavior of the node.
-The equal weighted CWMA will {\em lag} in reflecting such attacks, while EWMA will enable the system to {\em quickly recover or redeem its reputation} when it switches back to honest behavior.
-Under On-Off attacks, the data integrity scoring framework should not allow the system to recover its integrity score even though the adversary starts behaving well after a short burst of attack.
-In Fig.~\ref{problems_with_existing}, we show an example where the adversary employs a 2:1 Off-On ratio where it divides the time domain of 300 slots in four stages; `Stage 1' ranging from $t=0-100$, `Stage 2' ranging from $t=101-150$, `Stage 3' ranging from $t=151-250$, `Stage 4' ranging from $t=251-300$.
-Finally `Stage 5' ranging from $t=301-500$ is a no attack phase {\em to analyze the after effects of On-Off attacks}.
-In Stage 1, the adversary does not attack in a bid to gain a high trust of the system initially.
-In Stage 2, it attacks for the next 50 time slots with a random magnitude on each of the time slots.
-In Stage 3, it does not attack on any of the 100 slots.
-In Stage 4, it again attacks on 50 slots with a random attack magnitude.
-In Stage 5, it again behaves cooperatively.
-Suppose an algorithm checks whether the system is compromised or not every 50 slots and uses a threshold of zero below which the collective should be considered `unusable' for decision making.
-On 100-th, 200-th, 250-th, 350-th, 400-th, 450-th and 500-th slot, the system's data is deemed {\em usable} by both trust/score update schemes although adversary is employing a stealthy On-Off attack.
-We see that CWMA reacts too slowly and fails to reflect malicious nature even at the end of the Stage 2.
-On the other hand, EWMA detects attacks quickly but also allows such nodes to quickly recover their reputation on 151-th and 301-th slot in the ensuing Off period.
-Hence there is need for a special trust update scheme that would restrict the average data integrity to improve quickly even when the adversary starts behaving cooperatively after malicious activity as well as be responsive enough to decrease the integrity score when a adversary starts acting maliciously after building a high reputation.
+Suppose an algorithm that checks whether a system is compromised or not every 50 time slots and uses the threshold of zero.
+If the trust score goes below this threshold, the aggregate data should be considered unusable for decision-making. in the time slots $100^{th}$, $200^{th}$, $250^{th}$, $350^{th}$, $400^{th}$, $450^{th}$ and $500^{th}$, the system's data is deemed usable by both trust scoring schemes (CWMA and EWMA) although the adversary is employing a stealthy On-Off attack.
+We see that CWMA reacts too slowly and fails to reflect malicious activity even at the end of the Stage 2.
+On the other hand, EWMA detects attacks quickly but also allows such nodes to quickly recover their reputation in $151^{th}$ and $301^{th}$ time slots in the ensuing Off period.
+Hence, there is a need for a special trust update scheme that would restrict the average data integrity from improving quickly when the adversary starts behaving cooperatively after malicious activity.
+In addition, it should be responsive enough to decrease the integrity score as soon as the adversary starts acting maliciously after building a high reputation.